gravitee-lab/saved-gravitee-circleci-orb/src/README.md

   * in every repo where we use this Orb, we have Circle CI Pipeline parameters `SECRETHUB_ORG` and `SECRETHUB_REPO` to dynamically set those two parameters.
   * this makes Pipelines easily testable

+This `README` certainly is not a perfect documentation, but if you want to use this Orb, it should be helpful, to some extent.

 ## CICD Secrets taxonomy trees